Package insert / prescribing information

 How is Cetirizine Oral Solution Supplied

-Cetirizine Hydrochloride Oral Solution, USP 5 mg/5 mL (1 mg/mL) is a colorless to slightly yellow syrup supplied in bottles of 120 mL.
+Cetirizine Hydrochloride Oral Solution, USP 5 mg/5 mL (1mg/mL) is a colorless to slightly yellow oral solution supplied in bottles of 120 mL.

-Cetirizine Hydrochloride Oral Solution, USP 5 mg/5 mL (1 mg/mL) is a colorless to slightly yellow syrup supplied in bottles of 480 ml.
+Cetirizine Hydrochloride Oral Solution, USP 5 mg/5 mL (1 mg/mL) is a colorless to slightly yellow oral solution supplied in bottles of 480 mL.

 cetirizine hydrochloride solution

 |Labeler - Torrent Pharma Inc. (916488547)|

 - Should cetirizine be taken at bedtime or upon awakening?
 And before or after any particular meal?

 - Is Generic Zyrtec Available?